 A tape machine can be likened to a vintage car.
 Whether it's a production-line family saloon or an exotic sports model, all will have issues to a greater of lesser degree.

 With few exceptions, the last open-reel machines were made in the early 1990's, so even the youngest ones are now over a quarter of a century old.
 From then, to the resurgence of interest a few years ago, if they weren't scrapped, many were just left as is, usually in far less than ideal storage conditions.

 That a machine hasn't been used in a few years is in itself an issue.
 Leaving a vintage car in the garage, unused for the same amount of time, will mean, at the very least, rubber will perish and lubrication oil will dry out.
 Tape machines are electro-mechanical devices, a synergy of mechanics, electronics and physics.
 They will suffer the same degradation as that car.

 Don't forget to factor in the time it takes to repair these machine either.
 It is not like booking your car in for a service.
-With our workload, sometimes it can take a couple of weeks before we can start work on your machine.
-If it needs hard to find parts, it could be a few weeks before these appear on auction sites etc. Even when sourced, they could require further refurbishment work.
+With our workload, sometimes it can take a few of weeks before we can start work on your machine.
+If it needs hard to find parts, it could be a while before these appear on auction sites etc. Even when sourced, they could require further refurbishment work.

 Whilst the proceeding may sound all gloom-and-doom, it isn't meant to be: It is managing client expectations.
 Tape machine ownership is fun and rewarding and with the market being what it is, once refurbished or simply serviced, like you classic car, these vintage machines will only increase in value, both monetarily and in the enjoyment they give back.